 Peeling Data Structures and Algorithms: Table of Contents: goo.gl/JFMgiUSample Chapter: goo.gl/n2Hk4iFound Issue? goo.gl/forms/4Gt72YO81IVideos: goo.gl/BcHq74"Data Structures And Algorithms Made Easy: Data Structures and Algorithmic Puzzles" is a book that offers solutions to complex data structures and algorithms.
 There are multiple solutions for each problem and the book is coded in C/C++, it comes handy as an interview and exam guide for computer scientists.A handy guide of sorts for any computer science professional, Data Structures And Algorithms Made Easy: Data Structures and Algorithmic Puzzles is a solution bank for various complex problems related to data structures and algorithms.
 It can be used as a reference manual by those readers in the computer science industry.
 This book serves as guide to prepare for interviews, exams, and campus work.
 In short, this book offers solutions to various complex data structures and algorithmic problems.

 Data Structures and Algorithms in Java, Second Edition is designed to be easy to read and understand although the topic itself is complicated.
 Algorithms are the procedures that software programs use to manipulate data structures.
 Besides clear and simple example programs, the author includes a workshop as a small demonstration program executable on a Web browser.
 The programs demonstrate in graphical form what data structures look like and how they operate.
-In the second edition, the program is rewritten to improve operation and clarify the algorithms, the example programs are revised to work with the latest version of the Java JDK, and questions and exercises will be added at the end of each chapter making the book more useful to readers.
+In the second edition, the program is rewritten to improve operation and clarify the algorithms, the example programs are revised to work with the latest version of the Java JDK, and questions and exercises will be added at the end of each chapter making the book even more useful.
+Educational Supplement Suggested solutions to the programming projects found at the end of each chapter are made available to instructors at recognized educational institutions.
+This educational supplement can be found at www.prenhall.com, in the Instructor Resource Center.

 If you’re a student studying computer science or a software developer preparing for technical interviews, this practical book will help you learn and review some of the most important ideas in software engineering—data structures and algorithms—in a way that’s clearer, more concise, and more engaging than other materials.By emphasizing practical knowledge and skills over theory, author Allen Downey shows you how to use data structures to implement efficient algorithms, and then analyze and measure their performance.
 You’ll explore the important classes in the Java collections framework (JCF), how they’re implemented, and how they’re expected to perform.
 Each chapter presents hands-on exercises supported by test code online.